artstesh/maps/README.md

-# @artstesh/charts
+# @artstesh/maps

 Let's plot the data ;)

 ### Description of the project

-The main purpose of the project is to make easier the process of creating of charts in Angular applications.
+The main purpose of the project is to make easier the process of creating of maps in Angular applications.

 It's just the first, initial version of the library, that gonna become much more functional in a few weeks.